 The answer to the question “Will 10-gauge wire carry more than 50 amps?” may surprise you.
 Some appliances require 50 amps while others require only 40.
 When it comes to maximum amps, however, wires of this size are often more than adequate.
 A simple search of the internet will show you the wire size table and its corresponding ampacity.
 Here are some examples of how to choose wire based on its ampacity.

 When sending electricity over long distances, it’s important to account for the voltage drop.
 For every 100 feet, voltage drops by about 20 percent.
-To balance this loss, you need to use bigger wire or a bigger wire.
+To balance this loss, you need to use bigger wire.
 If you’re unsure about the size of wire, consult an electrician.
 If you’re unsure, check the tables and get the best advice.
 The information in these tables is only a general guideline, and may not be accurate in your particular situation.

 Can 10 Gauge Wire Handle 40 Amps?